Friedrich Bauereisen

-Friedrich Bauereisen (December 9, 1895 – January 14, 1965) was a German politician of the Christian Social Union in Bavaria (CSU) and former member of the German Bundestag.
+Friedrich Bauereisen (9 December 1895 – 14 January 1965) was a German politician of the Christian Social Union in Bavaria (CSU) and former member of the German Bundestag.

 Life

 Bauereisen joined the CSU in 1946 after not having been politically active before 1945.
-From 1948 on, Bauereisen was a member of the district council in the district of Dinkelsbühl.
+From 1948, Bauereisen was a member of the district council in the district of Dinkelsbühl.
 He was a member of the German Bundestag from its first election in 1949 to 1961.
 Bauereisen represented the Ansbach constituency in parliament.